Ketimine Mannich reaction: Acyclic ketimines with electron-withdrawing groups and/or alkynes

 The reaction is broad in scope, which allows further contribution in medicinal field and synthetic chemistry.

 Chiral amines like amino acid derivatives can catalyze many enantioselective transformations, although enantiomers of amino acids are hard to access sometimes.
 In 2019, Lan et al. proposed a strategy to apply their chiral amine catalyst with minimal modification to the Mannich reaction of alkynyl ketiminoesters. (scheme 25) Their application shows that catalyst 26 and MeCN can be replaced by 28 and dichloroethane for many alkynyl trifluoromethyl-, pyrazolinone-derived-, and isatin-derived ketimines to give the same stereoselectivities and yields.

-It is hard to control E/Z selectivity for ketimines having two structurally similar substituents, which makes such kind of ketimines merely utilized in asymmetric catalysis field comparing to ketimines that have single diastereomeric form.
+It is hard to control E/Z selectivity for ketimines having two structurally similar substituents, which makes such kind of ketimines merely used in asymmetric catalysis field comparing to ketimines that have single diastereomeric form.
 In 2021, Kano et al. proposed method to use alkynyl ketimines as synthetic equivalents of dialkyl ketimines, and dialkyl ketimes are a typical example of isomeric ketimine mixtures.
 The alkynyl groups can be reduced by hydrogenation back to corresponding alkyl groups.
 Moreover, a single diastereomeric alkynyl alkyl N-protected ketimines can be obtained by using steric difference between alkyl and alkynyl group, which makes them be stereoselectively controlled by chiral catalyst to give asymmetric Mannich product.
 Additionally, small steric hindrance and high s character of alkynyl group result in its high nucleophilicity, making alkynyl-substituted ketimines more reactive than alkyl counterparts.
 Even though additional step of hydrogenation is needed, the advantages provided by alkynyl group are still impressive.
 To solve the problem that a single diastereomeric form of N-Boc alkyl alkynyl ketimines are difficult to access, Kano et al. proposed a synthesis to form these ketimines (reaction 1 and 2), followed by operating chiral amine-catalyzed Mannich reactions (reaction 3). (scheme 26) The chiral amine catalyzed the asymmetric Mannich reaction of aldehyde and (Z)-alkyl alkynyl ketimines.
 The method they used is stereodivergent, in which the phenylcyclopropane amine 29 gives syn products, and the proline catalyst gives anti product.
 After the hydrogenation step, they successfully obtained chiral amines substituted with two similar alkyl groups, which is hard to obtained in a single enantiomeric compound.